-The strategic priorities for the school are highlighted on Page 7 of this document.
-The most significant issue facing the school is to maintain excellent educational experiences at both GCSE and A level with a significantly reduced income and rising costs.
-The published School Improvement Plan details the key aspects of changes or improvements that we are actively pursuing.
+The strategic priorities for the school are highlighted on Page 8 of this document.
+The most significant issue facing the school is to maintain excellent educational experiences at all key stages with a significantly reduced income and rising costs.
+The published School Development Plan details the key aspects of changes or improvements that we are actively pursuing.